-The Arduino Uno is the most popular and widely supported model because it was the first of its kind, and it’s still “good enough” for so many applications.
+The Arduino Uno is the most popular and widely supported model because it was the first of its kind, and it’s still “good enough” for many applications.
 It is a single board computer (SBC) which can be easily programmed to measure inputs, do math/logic, and send outputs to the world.

 Programming is done through a USB cable from any PC/laptop, using the Arduino IDE (Integrated Development Environment) program.
 Download the IDE here.
 Once opened, it looks like this:

-Programming is done in a language similar to C++, but no experience is required: most projects are google + copy + paste, with no actual coding.C
+Programming is done in a language similar to C++, but no experience is required: most projects are google + copy + paste, with no actual coding.
+Or better yet, type what you want to do into AI, it writes code, you paste in error messages, it give you a correction, rinse and repeat until it works.

 “Setup” contains things that will run once, when you first press the run button.